MaksymT17/aquamarine/readme.md

 ` aquamarine `

 ## Initial idea:
-Tool for recognitions/detections/analyzing images, for searching differences in pictures, can help in the detection of movement, appearances/disappearances of objects, change of weather/light conditions.
+A tool for recognitions/detections/analyzing images, for searching differences in pictures, can help in the detection of movement, appearances/disappearances of objects, change of weather/light conditions.

 ## Target:
 Find optimal solutions for implementation and figure out how to make recognition of image characteristics in an appropriate form and inside of predefined limitations in a config file.
 Parameters in the config file should cover all significant properties of calculation and should be taken into consideration target Platform and HW limitations.
-Every improvement ideas are welcome!
+Any improvement ideas are welcome!

 ### How does it work, what is the result of the comparison
-The result of the comparison is a rectangle area(s) that shows a possible object, an area where the color change is being detected.
-Aquamarine is able to detect person movement and skip such a small movement as it is with grass or tree leaves.
+The result of the comparison is a rectangular area(s) that shows a possible object, an area where the color change is being detected.
+Aquamarine is able to detect a person's movement and skip such a small movement as it is with grass or tree leaves.
 The testing stage has not been performed yet.

 [Build desription](https://github.com/MaksymT17/aquamarine/wiki/Details-of-build-and-implementation)